arduino/docs-content/content/arduino-cloud/01.guides/04.micropython/content.md

 ## Introduction

 This tutorial guides you on how to use the MicroPython library to connect your Arduino device to the Arduino Cloud.
+As a minimal example we will toggle the on-board LED using an Arduino Cloud dashboard widget.

 It requires your board to have a version of MicroPython installed, which is covered in [this article](/micropython/basics/board-installation).